brather1ng/RePoE/docs/mods.md

   The weights are percentage multipliers to the spawn weight obtained through `spawn_weights`.
 If `generation_weights` is empty, the spawn weight is not modified.

+See `tags.json` for the possible tags, though not all of those are relevant for mods.

 Only mods of the domains 'item', 'flask', 'area', 'master', 'jewel' and 'atlas' are included.
 If you need other domains, just ask.